lyxell/reproduce-sorald-experiments/README.md

 ## Rule 2095

+* Original claim: 160/161 (99%) projects compile successfully and has no failing tests

+### Replication

 * Number of projects with changed files: 48
 * Number of projects with compile errors: 32/48
 * Number of projects with other errors: 2/48
 * Number of projects with test failures: 1/48
-* Number of projects without errors and without test failures: 14/48
+* Number of projects that compile successfully and has no failing tests: 14/48 (29%)

 Project                               | Author              | Result
 --------------------------------------|---------------------|--------------